 In WWII, most armies were already implementing metal detectors to find mines.
 The Germans got around this by making mines made completely out of wood.

-During the Afghan War in 2001, US Special Forces that were inserted in the country to assist anti-Taliban tribesmen were forced to learn how to fight on horseback, which was the tribes' primary method of transportation since the area they lived in lacked roads or other infrastructure needed to support vehicles.
-Despite the fact that the Taliban had tanks and armored vehicles at their disposal, the combined US and Afghan cavalry forces still managed to find a way to completely demolish them.
+Averted during the US war in Afghanistan.
+In 2001, US Special Forces that were inserted in the country to assist anti-Taliban tribesmen were forced to learn how to fight on horseback and to support mounted troops, which was the tribes' primary method of transportation since the area they lived in lacked roads or other infrastructure needed to support vehicles.
+While it is true that cavalry charges were on occasion somewhat successful against Taliban mechanized units, what is often not mentioned in the rock beats laser narrative is that smart bombs and other aerial support were called in by the US special forces ahead of the charges and were essential to their success - without smart bomb support, the cavalry was easily driven off by enemy armor.

 Also US Army radio operators found metal Slinky toys are great as field radio aerials; they are easy to carry around the coils are bound together, yet easy to drape over any tree branch when extended and equally easy to pull down and gather when done.